Ultra123-hub/farmer-s-credit-worthiness/README.md

 ![Farmer](farmer.png)

-This project is a **Streamlit-powered machine learning web app** designed to help identify farmers who are most likely to benefit from agricultural support programs.
+This project is a **Streamlit-powered machine learning web app** designed to help identify farmers who are most likely to benefit from agricultural support programs -- specifically an agro-credit.
 By leveraging user-provided features such as farm size, access to irrigation, income, and years of experience, the app predicts the likelihood that a farmer qualifies for support.
+This app is a go-to for investors who aim to rely on data rather than guesswork in choosing beneficiaries.

 ---